thymeless.

 ....

-different types of herbal remedies.
+different types of natural and herbal remedies.

 disclaimer: My content does not diagnose, treat, cure, or prevent any disease.
 It is solely an expression of suggestions, experiences and thoughts.